NBISweden/teaching_literature_club/how_to.md

 - 'The leader can change from meeting to meeting, however he/she needs to have the skills to present the paper under discussion and lead the group adequately.
-It is a fine balance between choosing a leader of high academic standing whose expertise may stifle dis- cussion, or choosing a leader from peers who may not have the requisite understanding of the paper under discussion' `[Deenadayalan et al., 2008]`
+It is a fine balance between choosing a leader of high academic standing whose expertise may stifle discussion, or choosing a leader from peers who may not have the requisite understanding of the paper under discussion' `[Deenadayalan et al., 2008]`
 - 'Provide access to a statistician to assist the leader in preparing for journal club, and to answer questions that may arise from the